Categories

 Dorinda loved discussing the many Irish country houses she knew well.
 “I could write a book about my experiences in country houses.
 Maybe you should for me!”
 One of her earliest memories was visiting her uncle and aunt, Major Charlie and Sylvia Alexander, at the now demolished Pomeroy House in County Tyrone.
 Dorinda also enjoyed visiting Springhill in County Londonderry (now owned by The National Trust) – she was married from there in 1959.
 There was a painting of Springhill in the sitting room of Killyvolgan House.
 It was her Great Aunt Mina’s home.
 Mina Lenox-Conyngham was the last owner of Springhill.
 “Staying at her house was always enormous fun.”

 One of Dorinda’s most memorable stories combines several of her loves: country houses, fashion and parties.
 “It was the Sixties and I had just bought a rather fashionable tin foil dress from a catalogue.
 I thought it would be perfect for Lady Mairi Bury’s party at Mount Stewart.
 It was so tight and I was scared of ripping it so I lay down on our bedroom floor, arms stretched out in front of me, and Henry slid me into it.”
 She gave a demonstration, laughing.
 “Unfortunately I stood too near one of the open fires and my dress got hotter and hotter.
+I thought I was going to go up in smoke!
 So that was the first and last time I wore it!”
 Dorinda always managed to look stylish, whether casual or formal.
 Her suits were the envy of fellow Trustees of the Board of Historic Buildings Trust.
 Her ‘off duty’ uniform of polo neck, sports jacket, jeans and boyish shoes was effortlessly chic.

 When it came to finding her own country house after her tenure at Ballywalter Park ended, things proved challenging.
 “I searched for two years for a suitable property.
 There’s a country house for sale in Keady.
 Nobody lives there!
 I’d be driving up and down to Belfast non stop!”
 Eventually Dorinda would build her own house on a site just beyond the walled estate of Ballywalter Park.
 At first, she wanted to rebuild the double pile gable ended two storey three bay house occupying the site called McKee’s Farm but when the structure proved unstable, a new house was conceived.
 Despite being known as a modernist, Belfast architect Joe Fitzgerald was selected to design a replacement house of similar massing to McKee’s Farm, adding single storey wings in Palladian style.
 Like its owner, Killyvolgan House is understated, elegant and charming.
 She was pleased when the council planners described Killyvolgan as the ideal new house in the countryside.
 It displays a distinguished handling of proportion and lightness of touch.